Azure/azure-sdk/docs/cpp/implementation.md

 };
 {% endhighlight %}

+#### Using Azure Core Types

+##### Implementing Subtypes of Operation\<T\> {#cpp-implement-operation}

+Subtypes of `Operation<T>` are returned from service client methods invoking long running operations.

+{% include requirement/MUST id="cpp-lro-return" %} check the value of `IsDone` in subclass implementations of `PollInternal` and `PollUntilDoneInternal` and immediately return the result of `GetRawResponse` if it is true.

+> TODO: Show an example implementation for Operation<T>.

+{% include requirement/MUST id="cpp-lro-return" %} throw from methods on `Operation<T>` subclasses in the following scenarios.

+- If an underlying service operation call from `Poll` or `PollUntilDone` throws, re-throw `RequestFailedException` or its subtype.
+- If the operation completes with a non-success result, throw `RequestFailedException` or its subtype from `Poll` or `PollUntilDone`.
+  - Include any relevant error state information in the exception message.

+> TODO: Show an example of how to handle errors.

+- If the ```Value``` property is evaluated after the operation failed (```HasValue``` is false and ```IsDone``` is true) throw the same exception as the one thrown when the operation failed.

+> TODO: Show an example of how to throw in this case.

+- If the ```Value``` property is evaluated before the operation is complete (```IsDone``` is false) throw ```TODO: What to throw```.
+  - The exception message should be: "The operation has not yet completed."

+> TODO: DO we want this behavior.
+> TODO: Show an example of how to throw in this case.

 ### SDK Feature Implementation

 #### Configuration

+> TODO: This section needs to be driven by code in the Core library.

 #### Logging

+Request logging will be done automatically by the `HttpPipeline`.
+If a client library needs to add custom logging, follow the [same guidelines](implementation.md#general-logging) and mechanisms as the pipeline logging mechanism.
+If a client library wants to do custom logging, the designer of the library must ensure that the logging mechanism is pluggable in the same way as the `HttpPipeline` logging policy.

+{% include requirement/MUST id="dotnet-logging-follow-guidelines" %} follow [the logging section of the Azure SDK General Guidelines](implementation.md#general-logging) if logging directly (as opposed to through the `HttpPipeline`).

+##### C++ Logging specific details

+> TODO: This additional logging info may need a new home.

 Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.